 I used to be somewhat anti cake mix but since I’ve busier than I thought possible lately, now I appreciate a shortcut when I can get one.

-Finally, bake for about 10 minutes at 375 degrees.
+STEP FOUR: Finally, bake for about 10 minutes at 375 degrees.
 They’ll look puffy when you take them out but let them sit on the hot pan for another 5 minutes to finish up.
-Then remove to cool.
+Then, transfer to a rack to cool.

 Because they’re cake mix based, the cookies come out soft and chewy.